Measurement of the $|V_{cb}|$ element of the CKM matrix in $t\bar{t}$ decays with the ATLAS detector: Introduction

 The Cabibbo-Kobayashi-Maskawa (CKM) matrix~\cite{Cabibbo1963,Kobayashi:1973fv} is a $3\times3$ unitary matrix which parameterises the couplings of the $W$ gauge bosons to the quarks.
 Its elements are among the fundamental parameters of the Standard Model (SM), which can be determined only by experiment.
 Its $\Vcb$ element was first determined in 1983, following the initial measurement of the typical $B$ hadron lifetime~\cite{b_lifetime_MAC,b_lifetime_MarkII}, which was found to be surprisingly long at ${\cal O}(1$ps).
 This lifetime, in turn, implied that $\Vcb\sim0.05\ll\Vus$~\cite{PDG_1984}, heralding for the first time the realisation that the CKM matrix was strongly hierarchical~\cite{wolfenstein}.
 In the subsequent years, the determination of $\Vcb$ has improved dramatically, both via a sequence of measurements of increasing precision on semileptonic decays of $B$ hadrons, and from improved theoretical understanding~\cite{Aoki:2024FLAG} of the extraction of \Vcb from the measured quantities.
 The current PDG average is $\Vcb=(41.1\pm1.2)\times10^{-3}$~\cite{PDG_CKM_Review}, but this masks an unresolved discrepancy of around three standard deviations between the determinations made in inclusive and in exclusive semileptonic $B$ decays.
 It is thus timely to introduce the novel approach to the measurement of \Vcb reported here, which is based on the method proposed in Ref.~\cite{VcbPaper2019} and uses $W$ bosons produced in the decays of top-quark pairs ($t\bar{t}$).

 During LHC Run 2 (2015-2018), ${\cal O}(10^8)$ \ttbar\ pairs were produced and decayed in the ATLAS experiment.
 In such events, assuming the SM, both top quarks decay via an on-shell $W$ boson, and in this sense, the LHC operates effectively as a $W$ boson factory.
 While single $W$ events are even more numerous, single-lepton \ttbar events have a big advantage for studying hadronic $W$ decays in ATLAS.
 Such events allow relatively easy triggering on the charged lepton, which also helps control hadronic backgrounds in offline analysis.
 The method used here uses these events, in which one top quark decays into $\bblmnu$ $(\ell\equiv e$, $\mu$ or leptonically decaying $\tau$-lepton), while the other top quark decays hadronically via the \tbWbbc decay.\footnote{Charge-conjugate decays are assumed throughout this paper.} The physical context of the measurement is thus very different from those of traditional approaches using $B$ decays, and the experimental uncertainties obtained are of significantly different origins.
+It is worth noting that on-shell $W$ bosons were first used to measure a CKM matrix element at LEP 2, but only for the much larger $|V_{cs}|$~\cite{Parkes1998Vcs,ALEPH1999VcsCharmTag,OPAL2000CharmW}.